John Giannini: La Salle

 On August 23, 2004, Giannini was hired as the eighteenth head coach of the La Salle men's basketball team.
-He succeeded Billy Hahn, who was forced to resign that July, following a rape scandal.
-The university had originally sought to hire Penn head coach and La Salle alumnus Fran Dunphy, but settled on Giannini after Dunphy turned the school down.
+He succeeded Billy Hahn, who was forced to resign that July.

 The 2005–06 season, Giannini's second at La Salle, set records for most Atlantic 10 wins in a season (ten), most Atlantic 10 road wins in a single season (four) and was the program's first winning season since the 1992–93 season, when the school competed in the Midwestern Collegiate Conference (now known as the Horizon League).
 Giannini was named a Jim Phelan Award candidate for National Coach of the Year.

-However, the 2005–06 season was one of only two seasons in which La Salle finished above .500 in Giannini's first seven seasons leading the program.
-Though Giannini recruited heavily in the Philadelphia area, his teams were plagued by poor chemistry and missed opportunities, and La Salle became an afterthought in the Big 5.
+Giannini spent 14 years as head men's basketball coach at La Salle, from 2004 to 2018, a tenure that was highlighted by an NCAA Division I men's basketball tournament Sweet 16 appearance in 2012–13.
+Under Giannini's leadership at La Salle, the basketball program achieved academic success as well.
+During his last four years as head coach, La Salle was honored by the NCAA for having one of the best academic progress rates in the country.
+In addition, 100 percent of his seniors at La Salle graduated.

 On March 23, 2018, Giannini and La Salle mutually agreed to part ways after 14 seasons.

 Postseason breakthroughs

 The 2011–12 Explorers won 21 games, the program's highest win total since 1992, and received an invitation to the 2012 NIT, the program's first postseason tournament appearance since 1992.
 La Salle lost its first-round game at home to eventual tournament runner-up Minnesota.

-The following season, La Salle again won 21 regular season games, including consecutive victories over ninth-ranked Butler at home, and nineteenth-ranked VCU on the road.
+The following season, La Salle went 24-10 and defeated three nationally ranked squads during the regular season.
 The Explorers received their first invitation to the NCAA tournament since 1992, when they received an at-large bid.
 In the opening round, La Salle defeated fellow thirteen seed Boise State, before defeating fourth-seeded Kansas State in the second round.
 After defeating twelfth-seeded Ole Miss in the third round, La Salle lost to Wichita State in the Sweet Sixteen.
+The Explorers captured the nation's attention during their run, in which they won three games in five days.
 La Salle's appearance in the Sweet Sixteen made it only the sixth program seeded thirteenth or lower to advance that far, and its three tournament wins were the program's first since 1990.
-It was also the program's deepest tournament run since 1955, when the Tom Gola-led Explorer's lost in the national championship game.
+It was also the program's deepest tournament run since 1955, when the Tom Gola-led Explorers lost in the national championship game.
 The team's 24 overall victories were the seventh-most in school history, and its 11 victories in the Atlantic Ten were the most ever.
 The Explorers also finished ranked 24th in the nation in the final USA Today Coaches Poll of the season.